freeCodeCamp/freeCodeCamp/guide/english/data-science-tools/pandas/dataframe/index.md

     3    John    NaN

-Notice the above output, For John the score is NaN(not a number).
+You can notice the above output, For John the score is NaN(not a number).
 In pandas empty values are defaulted with numpy.nan.

 ### DataFrame Manipulations:

-Now that we have a comprehensive idea on how to create a DataFrame and different kind of inputs we can use to create it.
-Lets move on to different manupulation operations we can do with a DataFrame.
+Now that you have a comprehensive idea on how to create a DataFrame and different kind of inputs you can use to create it.
+Next on to different manipulation operations we can do with a DataFrame.

 ### Column Manipulation:

-Here we will discuss about below operation on the column level:
+Below are the operations on the column level discussed here:
 * Column selection
 * Column addition
 * Column deletion